useit-consulting/alt-text-slack-bot/README.md

 - `SLACK_TOKEN`: Bot User OAuth Token from the **OAuth and Permissions** tab (starts with `xoxb-`).
   - ⚠️ **Not the Client Secret** - Make sure you're copying the "Bot User OAuth Token", not the "Client Secret"
+  - Each workspace requires its own unique token
 - `SLACK_SIGNING_SECRET`: Signing secret from the **Basic Information** tab (under App Credentials).
+  - Each workspace requires its own unique signing secret
+- `SLACK_WORKSPACE`: Workspace type identifier (optional, defaults to `useit`).
+  - Valid values: `useit` or `t12t`
+  - Controls workspace-specific behavior:
+    - `useit`: Generates AI-powered alt text suggestions in Swedish
+    - `t12t`: Sends instructions-only messages without AI suggestions
+  - If not set, defaults to `useit` for backward compatibility
 - `ALT_TEXT_GENERATION_API_KEY`: API key for the alt text generation service (optional).
   - If not set, the bot will still send reminders but won't generate alt text suggestions.
   - The bot will gracefully handle API failures and still send reminders without suggestions.
+  - Only used for `useit` workspace (t12t workspace does not generate suggestions)
 - `EXCLUDED_USER_IDS`: Comma-separated list of Slack user IDs to exclude from alt text reminders (optional).
   - Example: `U12345678,U87654321`
   - To find a user's ID, you can use the Slack API or check the user's profile URL in Slack.
   - Users in this list will not receive alt text reminders when they post images without alt text.
+  - Each workspace can have its own excluded user list

 ## Tips